zvldz/ESP32-UART-Bridge/README.md

 ### Required Configuration

-The project is configured for ESP32-C3 SuperMini in `platformio.ini`.
+The project is configured for ESP32-S3-Zero in `platformio.ini`.
 No changes needed for standard setup.

 ### Build Output

-Firmware binary will be in `.pio/build/lolin_c3_mini/firmware.bin`
+Firmware binary will be in `.pio/build/esp32-s3-devkitc-1/firmware.bin`

 ---